alpsteam/autonomous-labs/lab-3/lab-3.md

 ## Step by Step Guide

-Head to the [Oracle Cloud login page](https://cloud.oracle.com/en_US/sign-in) and login.
+Head to the [Oracle Cloud login page](https://cloud.oracle.com/en_US/sign-in) and enter your tenancy name.

 ![Image1](images/image1.png)

-From the hamburger menu in the top left, choose `Autonomous Transaction Processing`.
+Enter your login credentials for your tenancy.

 ![Image2](images/image2.png)

-Choose Autonomous Transaction Databases and create a database.
+From the hamburger menu in the top left, choose `Autonomous Transaction Processing`.
+The, create a database.

 ![Image3](images/image3.png)